OBESITY & DISABILITY – SOCIAL SECURITY RULING 19-2P

 - Cancers of the esophagus, pancreas, colon, rectum, kidney, ovaries, gallbladder, breast cancer, or liver cancer.

-The fact that obesity increases the risk of having another illness does not mean that people with obesity have any of these conditions.
-It simply means they are at greater risk of having other severe medical conditions.
+The fact that obesity increases the risk of having another illness does not mean that you do have these conditions.
+It simply means you are at greater risk of having other severe medical conditions.

 SSA LOOKS AT ALL THE EVIDENCE IN A CLAIM FOR OBESITY

 When the SSA looks at your obesity, they consider evidence from all sources.
 The SSA considers all of your symptoms, such as fatigue or pain that could limit your ability to function.
-They consider any problems you have doing basic work activities that result from obesity and from any other physical or mental conditions.
+They consider any problems you have doing basic work activities that result from obesity and from any other medical condition.

 If your obesity, alone or in combination with another condition, significantly limits your physical or mental ability to do basic work activities, then the SSA will find your condition is severe.
 The SSA will find your condition is “not severe” at step two if it does not significantly limit your physical or mental ability to do basic work activities.

 No specific weight or BMI denotes obesity as a “severe” or “not severe” physical condition.
-Similarly, medical terms for levels of obesity, such as “severe,” “extreme,” or “morbid,” do not establish whether obesity is a severe condition for SSA benefits.
-The SSA will assess the effect of obesity on your ability to function when they decide whether your obesity is a severe condition.
+Similarly, medical terms for levels of obesity, such as “severe,” “extreme,” or “morbid,” do not establish as obesity a severe condition for the SSA.
+The SSA assesses the effect of obesity on your ability to function when they decide whether your obesity is a severe condition.

 OBESITY CAN EQUAL AN SSA LISTING